Romkabouter/ESP32-Rhasspy-Satellite/README.md

 The third is a compiled version.

+## Features

+- Runs standalone, NO raspberry Pi is needed after flashing this program
+- Ledring starts RED (no wifi connection), then turns BLUE (Idle mode, with wifi connection)
+- Ledring turns GREEN when the hotword is detected, back to BLUE when going to idle
+- Uses an asynchronous MQTT client for the playBytes topic (large messages which cannot be handled my synchronous clients)
+- Uses a synchronous MQTT client for the audiostream.

 ## Get started

 To get the code running I suggest you first reset the Voice if you have flashed it previously